-VIRGINIA FEDERATION OF HUMANE SOCIETIES
+VIRGINIA FEDERATION OF HUMANE SOCIETIES POSITION STATEMENTS

 The Virginia Federation of Humane Societies is committed to ending tethering of companion animals as the primary means of confinement.
 VFHS is committed to providing resources and support to offer alternatives to the tethering of companion animals.

 BREED SPECIFIC LEGISLATION